Regression Discontinuity Designs Under Interference

 \begin{theorem}[Identification] Suppose assumptions \ref{ass:consistency}-\ref{ass:identification} hold.
 Then for all $d$, $d'\in \{0,1\}$, $g$, $g'\in \mathcal{G}_i$

 Proof. \textup{See Supplementary Material \ref{appendix:mainresults}.} \end{theorem}

 Theorem \ref{th:cont} states that the boundary average causal effect $\boundeff$ is identified by taking the difference between the limits of the conditional expectations of the observed outcomes on $\eballboundright$ and $\eballboundleft$ as $\epsilon$ shrinks to zero.
 This result relies on Assumptions \ref{ass:identification}.
 Specifically, Assumption \ref{ass:pos}) ensures well-defined conditional expectations near an effective treatment boundary by requiring a non-null score density near that boundary.
 Assumption \ref{ass:cont}) extends the continuity requirement from standard multivariate RDDs and enables the approximation of unobserved potential outcome expectations at boundary points using sufficiently close observations, thereby restoring a form of overlap.
-This assumption implies that individuals with similar scores who have neighbors with similar scores have similar potential outcome expectations.
-In our application, when estimating the effect of having all versus no neighbors treated among the ineligible, it means that individuals with the same poverty index and neighbors just above or below the cutoff have comparable expected outcomes.
+This assumption implies that individuals sharing similar scores and also having neighbors with similar scores have, in turn, similar potential outcome expectations.
+In our application, when estimating the effect of having all versus no neighbors eligible among the ineligible, it means that individuals with the same poverty index and neighbors just above or below the cutoff have comparable expected outcomes.
 Although untestable and more restrictive than the standard RDD continuity assumption, this assumption's plausibility can be assessed, for example, by checking for covariate balance near the boundary, as significant imbalances may cast doubt on its validity.
 Since boundary effects are weighted averages of point effects with weights determined by the scores density, Assumption \ref{ass:densitycont}) ensures that the weighting scheme is also continuous on each side of the effective treatment boundary.
 This guarantees that a change in the distribution of the baseline score variables does not spuriously determine the difference in the potential outcomes' conditional expectations.
-For instance, this assumption would be violated if ineligible individuals with all treated neighbors had a different poverty index distribution—such as a higher concentration of lower values—than those with no treated neighbors.
+For instance, this assumption would be violated in PROGRESA/Oportunidades if ineligible individuals with all eligible peers had a different poverty index distribution—such as a higher concentration of lower values—than those with no eligible peers.
 In principle, this assumption can also be assessed empirically by estimating the score density near the boundary, though this would often require multivariate methods.
 Finally, Assumption \ref{ass:bounded}) is a technical condition allowing the interchange of the limit and integral operators.